masalinas/glukose/README.md

 # Glukose

-A Web solution to parse and manage the measures captured by glukose-service using IBM node-red tool to parse the JSON input measures.
+A light web solution to parse and manage the measures captured by glukose-service using IBM node-red tool to parse the JSON input measures.

 ![capture_glukose_01](https://cloud.githubusercontent.com/assets/1216181/13285544/78ec2d82-dafb-11e5-859a-20d9731192e3.png)